Trafficking Risk in Sub-Saharan African Supply Chains

 Economy

-Mali is classified by the World Bank as a low-income economy.[3]
-Mali has a relatively undiversified economy, leaving it vulnerable to commodity price fluctuations in gold and agricultural exports like cotton—the country’s main sources of revenue.[4]
-In addition, other economic vulnerabilities include access to electricity and infrastructure, which limit production capacity.[5]
-Over the last decade, Mali’s GDP growth rate has been around 4.5 percent but growth accelerated to 7.0 percent in 2014 and remained competitive at 6.0 and 5.4 for 2015 and 2016 respectively.[6]
+Mali is classified by the World Bank as a low-income economy.[7]
+Mali has a relatively undiversified economy, leaving it vulnerable to commodity price fluctuations in gold and agricultural exports such as cotton—the country’s main sources of revenue.[8]
+In addition, other economic vulnerabilities include access to electricity and infrastructure, which limit production capacity.[9]
+Mali’s GDP growth rate declined from 7.1 percent in 2014 to -1.2 percent in 2020, and recovered to 3.7 percent in 2022.
+[10]

 Social/Human Development

 Mali is considered one of the most impoverished countries in the world.
-Poverty rates vary regionally, with 90 percent of all poor living in rural areas in the south where population density is the highest.[11]
-With a population that is expected to double by 2035, access to resources and delivery of services over the country’s vast territory remains a development challenge.[12]
+Poverty rates vary regionally, but around 45 percent of the total population lives below the poverty line.
+[15] With a population that is expected to double by 2035, access to resources and delivery of services over the country’s vast territory remains a development challenge.[16]

 Mali is ethnically diverse.
-The largest ethnic group is the Bambara (34.1 percent), followed by the Fulani (14.7 percent), Sarakole (10.8 percent), Dogon (8.9 percent) and Malinke (8.7 percent).
-Other minority ethnic groups include the Bob (2.9 percent), Songhai (1.6 percent) and Tuareg (0.9 percent).[13]
-The U.S. Department of State reported that men and boys of Songhai ethnicity were subject to the practice of debt bondage in the salt mines of Taoudeni, located in the north of Mali.[14]
-It was also reported tthat Bellah, or so-called “black Tuaregs,” were subject to forced labor in the eastern and northern regions of Gao, Timbuktu and Kidal.[15]
-Black Tuaregs are often referred to as “Bellah” and there were reports of slave masters kidnapping the children of their “Bellah” slaves as masters viewed them as their property.[16]
+The largest ethnic group is the Bambara (33.3 percent), followed by the Fulani (13.3 percent), Sarakole (9.8 percent), Senufo/Maniaka (9.6 percent), and the Malinke (8.8 percent).
+Other minority ethnic groups include the Dogon (8.7 percent), the Sonrai (5.9 percent), and the Bobo (2.1 percent).[17]
+The U.S. Department of State reported that men and boys of Songhai ethnicity were subject to the practice of debt bondage in the salt mines of Taoudeni, located in the north of Mali.[18]
+It was also reported that Black Tuareg’s were subject to forced labor in the eastern and northern regions of Gao, Timbuktu, and Kidal.[19]
+Black Tuaregs are often referred to as “Bellah” and there were reports of kidnapping “Bellah” children in a tradition of hereditary slavery.[20]

 U.S. Department of State TIP Report Summary (2023)